Psiphon-Inc/psiphon-website/README.md

 ## QR Codes

 An easy way to generate a QR code is via the Google Chart API.
 Just put the target URL at the end of this URL: `https://chart.googleapis.com/chart?chs=150x150&cht=qr&chld=M|0&chl=`.
 For example, here's a [QR for psiphon3.com](https://chart.googleapis.com/chart?chs=150x150&cht=qr&chld=M|0&chl=http://psiphon3.com).
+(NOTE: The Google Chart API QR for the Play Store dev page wasn't being read correctly by the Android Camera reader.
+Be wary and consider making a new QR generator the go-to tool.)

 ## Sponsor Snippets